mbarkhau/bumpver/README.md

 ## Semantics of PyCalVer

-> Disclaimer: This section is aspirational and of course there
+> Disclaimer: This section is aspirational.
+There is nothing to
-> is nothing to prevent package maintainers from publishing
+> prevent package maintainers from publishing packages with
-> packages with different semantics than what is laid out here.
+> different semantics than what is laid out here.

 PyCalVer places a greater burden on package maintainers than SemVer.
-Backward incompatibility is not encoded, because maintainers should not make any breaking changes.
+Backward incompatibility is not encoded in the version string, because maintainers should not make any breaking changes.
 This is great for users of a package, who can worry a bit less about an update breaking their project.
-If they're paranoid, they can of course still pin to known good versions, but ideally they don't need version specifier in their requirements.txt so they always get the latest bug fixes and features.
+If users are paranoid, they can of course still pin to known good versions, but ideally they don't need version specifier in their requirements.txt so they always get the latest bug fixes and features.
 Ideally users can trust the promise of a maintainer that the following semantics will always be true:

  - Newer is compatible.
  - Newer has fewer bugs.